Newsletter No. 25 – Social Law – September 2015

 - Principle of the uniqueness of the instance

-- Payment of conventional leave: burden of proof
+- Payment of contractual leave: burden of proof

 Collective relations